NaeuCode/NaeuCode/README.md

 ###

-<p align="left">My name is Naeim Arteghzadeh and I’m Frontend Developer and Welcome to my Github Channel.</p>
+<p align="left">My name is Naeim Art and I’m Frontend Developer and Welcome to my Github Channel.</p>

 ###